AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/personalization/target.md

 For tracking the performance of your website, send purchase information from your order confirmation page to Adobe Target.
 (See [Create an orderConfirmPage Mbox](https://docs.adobe.com/content/help/en/dtm/implementing/target/configure-target/mboxes/order-confirmation-mbox.html) in the Adobe Target documentation.)
 Adobe Target recognizes mbox data as order confirmation data when your MBox name is `orderConfirmPage` and uses the following specific parameter names:

-* productPurchasedId: A list of IDs that identify the purchased products.
+* `productPurchasedId`: A list of IDs that identify the purchased products.
-* orderId: The ID of the order.
+* `orderId`: The ID of the order.
-* orderTotal: The total amount of the purchase.
+* `orderTotal`: The total amount of the purchase.

 The code on the rendered HTML page that creates the mbox is similar to the following example: